 When the dual potential ${\hat U}(x) $ corresponds to a mountain separating two valleys, the convergence towards the equilibrium steady state ${\hat \rho}_*^{eq}$ will be very slow and governed by the smallest of the two exponential barriers in $L$

 with the following discussion for the leading exponential behavior in $L$ of the Kemeny time

-For the boundary-driven initial problem, this means that the convergence towards the non-equilibrium steady state $ \rho_*^{noneq} $ will be very slow and given by the exponential scaling Eq. \ref{kemeny1dsawmountain} when the initial potential $U(x)$ corresponds to a linear valley.
+For the boundary-driven original problem, this means that the convergence towards the non-equilibrium steady state $ \rho_*^{noneq} $ will be very slow and given by the exponential scaling Eq. \eqref{kemeny1dsawmountain} when the original potential $U(x)$ corresponds to a linear valley.